barrelstrength/sprout-docs/docs/reports/custom-twig-template-report.md

 - Lightswitch
 - DateTime (requires that you start the field name with "datetime", i.e. 'datetimeStartDate')

 Examples also include how to toggle the display of conditional fields and how to use DateTime fields which require some additional steps.
-Additional field types can be used, but some fields with advanced validation may require that you create a [Custom Data Source]({entry:1441:url}).
+Additional field types can be used, but some fields with advanced validation may require that you create a [Custom Data Source](./custom-data-sources.md).
 The only field Twig Template Reports support with advanced validation requirements is the DateTime field.

-## Using Options in Results
+## Using Settings in Results

 When a user runs a report, all Options will be passed to the Results Template and can be used in your Options Template Twig code to help query and display data how you wish:

-**_reports/reportname/results.html**
+### reports/reportname/results.html

 ``` twig
 {# In this example we use our options to retrieve a CategoryModel and then use that CategoryModel to retrieve all Trips that relate to that Category.
 We limit the results by the number provided by the user in the Limit option. #}